The Littlest Outlaw

-The Littlest Outlaw is a 1955 drama film produced by Walt Disney.
-It was released by Buena Vista Distribution on December 22, 1955.
+The Littlest Outlaw is a 1955 drama film produced by Walt Disney, released by Buena Vista Distribution on December 22.
 It was directed by Roberto Gavaldón and written by Larry Lansburgh (story), and Bill Walsh (screenplay).

 It starred Pedro Armendáriz as Gen. Torres, Joseph Calleia as the Padre, and Andrés Velázquez as Pablito.

 Plot

 Little Pablito is the ten-year-old stepson of a cruel horse trainer.
 The trainer is responsible for training a Mexican general's horse to jump for the grand race.
 The trainer's methods cause the horse to become afraid of jumping and the general orders the animal's death.
 Pablito runs away with the horse, becoming a fugitive.
 He travels throughout Mexico encountering several fugitives and a priest who tries to help.